 No public access will be permitted on Highway 132 until it is officially inspected, completed and accepted.

-The target date to complete construction of Highway 132 temporary road is October 5, 2019.
-The County and the construction crew are working to meet this deadline and work is expected to continue to the deadline date.
+The target date to complete construction of Highway 132 temporary road is November 2019.
 For the safety of the public and the construction crew, and to avoid affecting the schedule, the road will not be opened until it is completed.

 Some residents have asked if non-FEMA funds can be used for Lighthouse Road restoration.
-In this case, the county would have to remove the project from the Section 428 application, which would set back the FEMA approval process.
-Such an action would have a negative impact on recovery.
+In this case, the County would have to remove the project from the Section 428 application, which could delay the FEMA approval process.

 Lava from the 2018 Kīlauea eruption covered about 2 miles of Pohoiki Road.
 Hawai‘i County is seeking Federal Emergency Management Agency (FEMA) funds to repair or replace it.
 FEMA is reviewing the funding request for Pohoiki Road and other lava-inundated county roadways, as allowed under Section 428 of the agency’s Public Assistance program.
-The estimated cost to restore or replace all inundated public roads, excluding Highway 132, is $170 million.
+The estimated cost to restore or replace all inundated public roads, excluding Highway 132, is about $100 million.
 FEMA covers 75% of the cost of eligible projects.
-No schedule or timeline is available for Pohoiki Road restoration.

 The 2018 Kīlauea eruption covered about 13 miles of public roads in lower Puna.

 - Work to restore Highway 132 began in June 2019, with funding reimbursement expected from the Federal Highway Administration.

 - A temporary road was opened over some of the lava flows crossing Highway 137 in late 2018 to restore access to Isaac Hale Beach Park.